jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 The HTTP DCR bridge can be built and deployed in 2 ways:
   - As a Serverless solution on AWS Lambda
-  - As a Docker image deployed in Docker / Kubernetes / OpenShift
+  - As a Docker image deployed on Docker / Kubernetes / OpenShift

 The HTTP DCR bridge is based on a lightweight [fastify](https://fastify.dev/) Node.js server